Compare

 A layer vs. the whole platform

-Adaptive is AI-native construction accounting that automates accounts payable and bookkeeping on top of the accounting system you already run — built for mid-market and enterprise builders.
-It’s a strong AI layer, but you still license and operate the ERP underneath, and it doesn’t handle estimating, project management, or certified payroll.
+Adaptive is AI-native construction accounting that automates accounts payable and bookkeeping on top of the accounting system you already run, QuickBooks, Sage, or Vista.
+It’s a strong AI layer, but you still license and operate that system underneath, and it doesn’t handle estimating, project management, or certified payroll.

 CapabilityBullworkAdaptive